I'm Bored in My Relationship — Is That Normal?

 Dopamine, novelty, and the cycle of new relationships

 One of the most costly patterns for people with ADHD is the cycle of new relationships.
-A new relationship is a guaranteed source of dopamine — the uncertainty, the pursuit, the heightened emotional state all light up the ADHD brain.
+A new relationship is a guaranteed source of dopamine — the uncertainty, the pursuit, the heightened emotional state all work well for ADHD.
 When the current relationship becomes familiar and the dopamine drops, a new relationship looks like the solution.

 It is not.
 The new relationship will also become familiar.
 The dopamine will also drop.
 And the pattern repeats, leaving behind a trail of relationships that ended not because they were wrong, but because they became stable.